 Note in the side view below, the tape marking the waiting spot for those being served next.
 This, of course, serves to leave an opening for the place you will head next.

 If you look against the back wall, you will see a self-service area where you can get soft drinks, utensils, napkins, and sauces.
 Head that way then find a seat.

 Lewis had two sauces (at least I only saw two) in the self-service area.

 One was a “Tangy Sauce” and the other was a “Green Chili Sauce.”

-The Tangy Sauce is a light tomato based sauce with good tang, as you might expect, good salinity, and a touch of heat.
+The Tangy Sauce is a light tomato-based sauce with a good tang, as you might expect, good salinity, and a touch of heat.

 The Green Chili Sauce is sweet and has a vibrant color.
 There is no heat to it at all.
 The primary flavor is sweet.
 Both are very good.